0xJs/RedTeaming_CheatSheet/cloud/initial-access-attacks.md

 ```

 #### Capture Access Token
-- Once the user registers trhe device, TokenTactics will capture the token.
-This is saved in `$response.access_token
+- Once the user registers the device, TokenTactics will capture the token.
+This is saved in `$response.access_token`

 #### Post exploitation
 - Example dump mailbox with TokenTactics: